Related terms: CAA, anomalous coronary artery (ACA), sudden cardiac arrest, sudden cardiac death

 Center for Coronary Artery Anomalies

-Doctors at the Texas Heart Institute's Center for Coronary Artery Anomalies (CCAA) are working to increase awareness about CAAs and to develop a screening program to prevent sudden cardiac death in young athletes with CAAs.
+Doctors at the Texas Heart Institute's Center for Coronary Artery Anomalies (CCAA) are working to increase awareness about CAAs and to develop a screening program to help prevent sudden cardiac death in young athletes with CAAs.

 See also on this site: